FractalArt/AdventOfCode2020/README.md

 | Day 17, Part 2 | :heavy_check_mark: |

 ***

+## Comments

+### Day 17

+I did not know about [multi_cartesian_product](https://docs.rs/itertools/0.9.0/itertools/trait.Itertools.html#method.multi_cartesian_product) which would have made the solution a bit cleaner and could probably be used to make it generic over the dimension.
+However, I will keep my initial solution in the repository the way it was before I started looking at other solutions on `reddit` and simply keep this as a note in case it becomes useful in the future.

+***
 ## Additional information

 The main binary computes all the solutions and prints them to the screen.
 Its execution can be triggered